redhat-cop/podpreset-webhook/README.md

 #### Deployment

-Execute the following command which will facilitate a deployment to a namespace calld `podpreset-webhook`
+Execute the following command which will facilitate a deployment to a namespace called `podpreset-webhook`

 ```shell
 make deploy IMG=quay.io/redhat-cop/podpreset-webhook:latest